o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 `-h, --help`

-show this help message and exit
+Shows the help message.

 `-pp PROJECT_PATH, --project-path PROJECT_PATH`

-The location of the project you wish to create from the template, can be an absolute path or dev root relative.
-Ex.
-C:/o3de/TestProject TestProject = \<project_name\> if --project-name not provided
+The path to create a new project at.
+The project's path can be absolute or relative to the O3DE development source folder.
+For example: PROJECT_PATH = `C:/o3de/TestProject`

 `-pn PROJECT_NAME, --project-name PROJECT_NAME`

-The name of the project you wish to use, must be alphanumeric, and can contain _ and - characters.
-If no name is provided, will use last component of project path.
+The name of your new project.
+Must be alphanumeric, and can contain _ and - characters.
+If the project name is not provided, this command will use the last component of the project path.
 Ex.
 New_Project-123

 `-tp TEMPLATE_PATH, --template-path TEMPLATE_PATH`

-the path to the template you want to instance, can be absolute or relative to default templates path
+The path to the template you want to create a new project from.
+The path can be absolute or relative to the default templates path.

 `-tn TEMPLATE_NAME, --template-name TEMPLATE_NAME`

-The name the registered template you want to instance, defaults to DefaultProject.
-If supplied this will resolve the --template-path.
+The name of the template that you want to create a new project from.
+If supplied, you do not need to use the `--template-path` parameter.

 `-prp PROJECT_RESTRICTED_PATH, --project-restricted-path PROJECT_RESTRICTED_PATH`

-path to the projects restricted folder, can be absolute or relative to the restricted="projects"
+The path to the project's restricted folder.
+The path can be absolute or relative to `restricted="projects"`.

 `-prn PROJECT_RESTRICTED_NAME, --project-restricted-name PROJECT_RESTRICTED_NAME`

-The name of the registered projects restricted path.
-If supplied this will resolve the --project- restricted-path.
+The name of the project's restricted path.
+If supplied, you do not need to use the `--project-restricted-path` parameter.

 `-trp TEMPLATE_RESTRICTED_PATH, --template-restricted-path TEMPLATE_RESTRICTED_PATH`

-The templates restricted path can be absolute or relative to restricted="templates"
+The path to the template's restricted folder.
+The path can be absolute or relative to `restricted="templates"`.

 `-trn TEMPLATE_RESTRICTED_NAME, --template-restricted-name TEMPLATE_RESTRICTED_NAME`

-The name of the registered templates restricted path.
-If supplied this will resolve the --template- restricted-path.
+The name of the template's restricted path.
+If supplied, you do not need to use the `--template-restricted-path` parameter.

 `-prprp PROJECT_RESTRICTED_PLATFORM_RELATIVE_PATH, --project-restricted-platform-relative-path PROJECT_RESTRICTED_PLATFORM_RELATIVE_PATH`

-Any path to append to the --project-restricted- path/\<platform\> to where the restricted project is. --project-restricted-path C:/restricted --project- restricted-platform-relative-path some/folder =\> C:/restricted/\<platform\>/some/folder/\<project_name\>
+A path to append to `PROJECT_RESTRICTED_PATH/<platform>`, and that contains the restricted project.
+For example: `--project-restricted-path C:/restricted --project- restricted-platform-relative-path some/folder` => `C:/restricted/<platform>/some/folder/<project_name>`.

 `-trprp TEMPLATE_RESTRICTED_PLATFORM_RELATIVE_PATH, --template-restricted-platform-relative-path TEMPLATE_RESTRICTED_PLATFORM_RELATIVE_PATH`

-Any path to append to the --template-restricted- path/\<platform\> to where the restricted template is. --template-restricted-path C:/restricted --template- restricted-platform-relative-path some/folder =\> C:/restricted/\<platform\>/some/folder/\<template_name\>
+A path to append to the `TEMPLATE_RESTRICTED_PATH/<platform>`, and that contains the restricted template source.
+For example: `--template-restricted-path C:/restricted --template-restricted-platform-relative-path some/folder` => `C:/restricted/<platform>/some/folder/<template_name>`.

 `-kr, --keep-restricted-in-project`

-Should the new project keep the restricted platforms in the project, orcreate the restricted files in the restricted folder, default is False
+If true, creates the restricted platforms in the project folder.
+If false, creates the restricted files in the restricted folder, located at TEMPLATE_RESTRICTED_PATH.
+By default, this parameter is false.

 `-kl, --keep-license-text`

-Should license in the template files text be kept in the instantiation, default is False, so will not keep license text by default.
-License text is defined as all lines of text starting on a line with {BEGIN_LICENSE} and ending line {END_LICENSE}.
+If true, keeps the license text (located in the `template.json` file) in the new project's `project.json` file.
+If false, the license text will not be included.
+By default, this parameter is false.
+The license text is all of the lines of text, starting at {BEGIN_LICENSE} and ending at {END_LICENSE}.

 `-r [REPLACE [REPLACE ...]], --replace [REPLACE [REPLACE ...]]`

-String that specifies ADDITIONAL A-\>B replacement pairs. ${Name} and all other standard project replacements will be automatically inferred from the project name.
-These replacements will superseded all inferred replacements.
-Ex. --replace ${DATE} 1/1/2020 ${id} 1723905 Note: \<ProjectName\> is the last component of project_path Note: ${Name} is automatically \<ProjectName\> Note: ${NameLower} is automatically \<projectname\> Note: ${NameUpper} is automatically \<PROJECTNAME\>
+Add A->B replacement pairs. ${Name} and all of the other standard project replacements are automatically inferred from the project name.
+These replacements supersede all inferred replacements.
+For example: `--replace MyUsername ${User} 1723905 ${id}`.
+This replaces all occurences of "MyUsername" with ${User}, and "1723905" with ${id}.
+Note: <ProjectName> is the last component of the template_path.
+The following replacement pairs already exist: <ProjectName> -> ${Name}, <projectname> -> ${NameLower}, <PROJECTNAME> -> ${NameUpper}.

 `--system-component-class-id SYSTEM_COMPONENT_CLASS_ID`

-The uuid you want to associate with the system class component, default is a random uuid Ex.
+A UUID that you want to associate with the system class component.
+The default is a random UUID.
+For example, {b60c92eb-3139-454b-a917-a9d3c5819594}.
-{b60c92eb-3139-454b-a917-a9d3c5819594}

 `--editor-system-component-class-id EDITOR_SYSTEM_COMPONENT_CLASS_ID`

-The uuid you want to associate with the editor system class component, default is a random uuid Ex.
+A UUID that you want to associate with the editor system class component.
+The default is a random UUID.
+For example, {b60c92eb-3139-454b-a917-a9d3c5819594}.
-{b60c92eb-3139-454b-a917-a9d3c5819594}

 `--module-id MODULE_ID`

-The uuid you want to associate with the module, default is a random uuid Ex.
+A UUID that you want to associate with the module.
+The default is a random UUID.
+For example, {b60c92eb-3139-454b-a917-a9d3c5819594}.
-{b60c92eb-3139-454b-a917-a9d3c5819594}

 `-f, --force`

-Copies over instantiated template directory even if it exist.
+Forces the new project directory to override the existing one, if one exists.

 ## `create-gem`